thebadcoder96/Eminem_Reddit_BOT/Readme.md

 # Eminem Reddit Bot

 This is a reddit bot that will search for any Eminem song or album and give you the link and some statistics for a song pulled from the Spotify API and Youtube Data API v3 as the reply message.
+This bot is currently only monitoring [r/Eminem](https://www.reddit.com/r/eminem), [r/Music](https://www.reddit.com/r/music/), and [r/hiphopheads](https://www.reddit.com/r/hiphopheads/)

 ### How to use
-Simply comment '!song' or '!album' followed by the song or album you would like to search anywhere on reddit.
+Simply comment '!song' or '!album' followed by the song or album you would like to search anywhere on [r/Eminem](https://www.reddit.com/r/eminem), [r/Music](https://www.reddit.com/r/music/), and [r/hiphopheads](https://www.reddit.com/r/hiphopheads/).
 For example:

 ```!song Survival``` or ```!album Kamikaze```